dfinity/interface-spec/spec/index.md

 This method installs code that had previously been uploaded in chunks.

-Only controllers of the target canister can install code.
+Only controllers of the target canister can call this method.

 The `mode`, `arg`, and `sender_canister_version` parameters are as for `install_code`.
 The `target_canister` specifies the canister where the code should be installed.